 The best way to get started is to build up your experience and portfolio in one specific area.
 For example, you can work on product photography.
 This is perhaps the easiest and cheapest type of portfolio to build.
 You can create your own home studio with a torch, sheets of white paper, and cosmetics items from your bathroom.
 This will help you to get your first paid clients, which might be more on the personal side (for example, photographing items for insurance purposes).
 To level up and get commercial jobs, there are two directions to go in.
 One is to look for mid-level and small businesses which are talking about upcoming launches or whose imagery at the moment is not great, and make them a pitch.
-Another is to search for job boards and photography sites for available opportunities.
+Another is to search for photography job boards and photography sites for available opportunities.

 Your online portfolio is the key to gaining new clients and growing your business.
-Do read our comprehensive guide on tips to create a portfolio website.
-The guide is a step-by-step reference for creating a photography website that would be able to attract and impress potential employers, clients or collaborators.
+The guide on how to build an online portfolio is a step-by-step reference for creating a photography website that would be able to attract and impress potential employers, clients or collaborators.
 You also need to think out of the box, uncover your creative genius, find your expression and figure out how to present your work in the best way possible.
 Photography websites need to go beyond just showcasing your talent and images.
 It needs to present your vision for the future, with respect to the work you want to do, reflect your personality and your style and approach to work.

 Choose the right platform to create your photography website.